apnelson1/blog/posts/2024-matroids.md

 A matroid obtained from $M$ by some combination of contraction and deletions is called a *minor* of $M$.
 So if $C_1, C_2, D_1, D_2$ are pairwise-disjoint subsets of $E$,
 then $M' = (((M / C_1) \setminus D_1) / C_2) \setminus D_2$ is an example of a minor of $M$.
-But we don't need all the brackets; it turns out that contraction/deletion commute in the sense that we also have $M' = M / (C_1 \cup C_2) \setminus (D_1 \cup D_2)$, and thus every minor has the form $M / C \setminus D$ for disjoint $C, D \subseteq E$.
+But we don't need all the parentheses; it turns out that contraction/deletion commute in the sense that we also have $M' = M / (C_1 \cup C_2) \setminus (D_1 \cup D_2)$, and thus every minor has the form $M / C \setminus D$ for disjoint $C, D \subseteq E$.

+Partly because matroid theorists are induction-loving combinatorialists, it is very common to contract and delete single elements.
+To this end, we abbreviate $M / con {e}$ by $M / e$, and do the same for deletion.
+It's also partly for this reason that it's so common to think about deletion rather than the equivalent notion of the 'restriction of $M$ to $R$' defined by $M | R = M \setminus (E \setminus R)$.
+We are removing a screw from the engine, rather than considering the set of everything in the engine that's not the screw.

 There are two important points here from a formalization perspective.
 The first is that, if $N = (E', \mathcal{I}')$ is a minor of $M = (E, \mathcal{I})$, then $N$ is not determined by